-Based on the above, it was recommended that a Remediation Strategy (RS) should be produced setting out remedial measures to mitigate against the contamination risks posed to future site users and construction workers and detailing the associated validation requirements (i.e. this report).
+Based on the above, it was recommended that a Remediation Strategy (RS) should be produced setting out remedial measures to mitigate against the contamination risks posed to future site users, construction workers and controlled waters, and detailing the associated validation requirements (i.e. this report).